The Nsolv Process

 How It Works

 Step 1 – Solvent purification.
-The Nsolv process requires a substantially pure solvent in order to function effectively; therefore, the first step in the process is to distill the solvent, removing non-condensable gases such as methane, turning it into a high-purity solvent.
+The Nsolv process requires a substantially pure solvent (generally propane or butane) in order to function effectively; therefore, the first step in the process is the simple distillation of the solvent, removing non-condensable gases such as methane.

 Step 2 – Solvent heating.
-The high-purity solvent is then warmed and turned into solvent vapour.
+The purified solvent is then warmed and turned into solvent vapour.

 Step 3 – Solvent vapour injection.
-Warm solvent vapour is pumped into the injection well at a rapid pace.
-When it reaches the extraction chamber, it condenses and dissolves the bitumen, draining downward to the production well as a solution of both solvent and oil.
-Naturally occurring water and non-condensable gases are also carried along and out of the reservoir.
-Coke-forming asphaltenes are sequestered.
+Warm solvent vapour is pumped into the injection well.
+When it reaches the extraction chamber, it condenses and dissolves the bitumen, draining downward to the production well as a solution of both solvent and partially upgraded oil.
+Naturally occurring water and non-condensable gases are also produced.
+Coke-forming asphaltenes are sequestered in the reservoir.

 Step 4 – Separation.
 Upon being pumped up to surface, the partially upgraded oil mixed with solvent is separated into three components: oil for sale, solvent and naturally occurring water.
 The oil is sent to refineries for further processing.
 The solvent is pumped back into the separator and re-purified before being recycled back into the reservoir.
 Gaseous impurities removed from the solvent, such as methane, are used to fire up the solvent heater.